mohsr/print-adventure/README.md

 # Mohsin Rizvi
 A procedurally-generated text-based RPG with save files!
 Also, written in Python.
-I'm starting this project because I want to get more experience using Python (this is why I'm not writing it in C++, my language of choice).
+I'm starting this project because I want to get more experience using Python (which is why I'm not writing it in C++, my language of choice).